Eli Craig: Career

 In 2010, Craig wrote and directed the cult horror comedy movie Tucker & Dale vs. Evil, which premiered at the Sundance Film Festival and won the audience award at SXSW.
 In March 2013, Craig directed the pilot episode for a Zombieland television series for Amazon Studios.
 The pilot was released in April 2013 on Lovefilm and at Amazon Video.
 On May 17, 2013, Rhett Reese, creator of the TV adaptation, announced that Zombieland: The Series would not be picked up to be a series by Amazon.
 His next film Little Evil, starring Evangeline Lilly and Adam Scott, was released on Netflix in September 2017 to positive reviews.

 Personal life

 Craig is a passionate outdoorsman and worked as an Outward Bound instructor for several years after college.
-He has led climbing trips up the mountaineers route on Mount Whitney, Aconcagua, Mount Rainier, Pico De Orizaba, and Denali.
+He has led climbing trips up the Mountaineer's Route on Mount Whitney, Aconcagua, Mount Rainier, Pico De Orizaba, and Denali.

-Craig married the actress and former Yellow Power Ranger Sasha Williams in 2004, and together they have two sons, Noah and Colin.
+Craig married actress Sasha Williams in 2004.
+Together they have two sons.